-It was while he was at Cambridge that opened up a whole world of art and culture.
+It was while he was at Cambridge that he put his artistic skills to use.
 He designed the stage décor for Calderon’s play “Life is a Dream” for Handel’s “Sussanah” and for Mozart’s opera “Idomeno”.

-Professionally, he was a trained engineer turned physicist of interantional stature, but equally, a serious painter, a lover of music and literature and a great patron of the arts.
+Professionally, he was a trained engineer turned physicist of international stature, but equally, a serious painter, a lover of music and literature and a great patron of the arts.

-TIFR is also home to a priceless collection of art, making it unique among scientific instituitions anywhere in the world.
+TIFR is also home to a priceless collection of art, making it unique among scientific institutions anywhere in the world.
 This collection spans several decades of the second half of the twentieth century.